PaulRaUnite/mrtccsl/README.md

 - don't forget to run `eval $(opam env)`
 - run `opam install . --deps-only --with-tests --with-docs` to install *all* the dependencies
 - finally, `dune build` to build and `dune runtest` to test the library.

+## TODO
+- need to disallow using formulas with index variable as exact representation